Malabar Chicken Curry Recipe

-Malabar Chicken Curry is a Kerala-style chicken curry that is creamy, delicious, and goes well with roti, appam, ghee rice, Kerala parotta, pathiri, or coconut rice.
-Here is how to make it (gluten-free).
+Malabar Chicken Curry is a creamy and delicious Kerala-style chicken curry that goes well with appam, Kerala parotta, pathiri, or coconut rice.
+Make it at home using my super-easy recipe.

-Here are some more chicken curries that you may like – Malai Chicken Curry, Methi Chicken Curry, Chicken Masala, and Chicken Jalfrezi.
+Here are some more chicken curries that you may like: Malai Chicken Curry, Chicken Masala, and Andhra Style Chicken Curry.

 About Malabar Chicken Curry

-Malabar Chicken Curry is a Kerala-style (specifically Malabar region) chicken curry that is cooked in coconut oil and has a very distinct taste from the use of curry leaves, spices, coconut paste, and coconut oil.
+Malabar Coconut Chicken Curry is a Kerala-style (specifically, from the Malabar region) chicken curry cooked in coconut oil.
+It has a distinct taste, combining elements of curry leaves, spices, coconut paste, and coconut oil.

 Ingredients

-Coconut Paste – This is the ingredient that makes it different from the other chicken curries.
-Grind chopped fresh coconut with a little water in a high-speed blender to make coconut paste.
+Coconut Paste – This ingredient distinguishes Malabar chicken curry from other chicken curries.
+To make coconut paste, blend chopped fresh coconut with water in a high-speed blender.

 If fresh coconut is not available, use frozen coconut.
 You will get it in the freezer section of any Indian grocery store.